 Entrance to A Legacy of Making: 26 Contemporary Artists Inspired by Their Italian Heritage from Connecticut College's campus green.
 This ground-level space, entered both from here and from an interior staircase, extends to a skylighted upper level, the Atrium Gallery.
 Each level is partially viewable from the other, affording you a dramatic view of the installation.
 Here, work by John Avelluto, foreground; and clockwise around the gallery, by Angelica Bergamini, Diana González Gandolfi, Timothy McDowell, and Carolanna Parlato

 Interior entrance to A Legacy of Making: 26 Contemporary Artists Inspired by Their Italian Heritage.
-Here: B. Amore on partition wall; Claudio DeMonte sculpture on pedestal
+Here: B. Amore on partition wall; Claudia DeMonte sculpture on pedestal

 Installation view in the Atrium Gallery.
 From left: Patricia Miranda; far end: three by Mary Schiliro; back wall: Elisa D'Arrigo, Lisa Zukowski; right wall: Jennifer Cecere, Milisa Galazzi